PUBG Mobile New State release date, price, trailer and everything we know so far

 First off, it’s worth clarifying that PUBG: New State is not PUBG 2 (hence why we’re hesitant to call it a sequel).
 Rather, it’s a new battle royale game coming exclusively to Android and iOS, following the release of PUBG Mobile in 2018 and PUBG Mobile Lite in 2020.

-The main differences to the original mobile-only game (and, for that matter, the console equivalent) seem to be its setting, taking place in 2051 on a new map called Troi.
+The main differences to the original mobile-only game (and, for that matter, the console equivalent) seem to be its futuristic setting: the game takes place in 2051 on a new map called Troi, and could have appropriately advanced weapons and perks.

 PUBG: New State looks set to come with several new features, which we’ll detail below, but it still looks very much like the traditional PUBG experience we’ve come to know and love.